(draft 2)

 and tell me about the panini

-and bus protests, the heat, and how at night
+and bus protests, the heat, and

-the Colosseum still fills with its ghosts.
+the Colosseum still fills with

 Then Rome would sing